GoogleCloudDataproc/initialization-actions/ranger/README.md

       --metadata "default-admin-password=<YOUR_PASSWORD>"
     ```
 1. Once the cluster has been created Apache Ranger Policy Manager should be running on master node and use Solr in standalone mode for audits.
 1. The Policy Manager Web UI is served by default on port 6080.
+You can login using username `admin` and password provided in metadata.
 Follow the instructions on [connect to cluster web interfaces](https://cloud.google.com/dataproc/docs/concepts/accessing/cluster-web-interfaces)
 to create a SOCKS5 proxy to view `http://clustername-m:6080` in your browser.